On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

-We just reduced this global convergence problem to a regularity problem.
-In the next section, we prove global existence of H\"older continuous solutions if the initial and target densities are H\"older continuous.
+where $\lambda = \min(\underline{\mu_0},\nu)$. \end{proposition} \begin{proof} The proof is a straightforward application of the Polyak-Lojasiewicz inequality. \end{proof} In Theorem \ref{ThGlobalConvergenceFinal}, we are able to relax the assumption on the regularity of the solution to H\"older continuous solutions.
+Therefore, we have just reduced the global convergence problem to a global existence and regularity problem.
+In the next section, we prove the global existence of H\"older continuous solutions if the initial and target densities are H\"older continuous.
+Our convergence result is then stated in Theorem \ref{ThGlobalConvergenceFinal}.